Washington Regional Medical Center to expand at Drake Farms site in Fayetteville

 Construction for Washington Regional's expansion likely will take at least a year to begin, Hardin said.
 Length of construction time will depend on the size and scope of the project, she said.

-Washington Regional's current campus northwest of Northhills Boulevard and Appleby Road opened in 2002 with 345,000 square feet of space, hospital President and Chief Executive Officer Larry Shackelford said in the release.
-It has grown to more than 724,000 square feet and the hospital is unable to expand any more on its main campus, he said.
+Washington Regional's current campus opened in 2002 with 345,000 square feet of space, hospital President and Chief Executive Officer Larry Shackelford said in the release.
+It has grown to more than 724,000 square feet, and the hospital is unable to expand any more on its main campus, he said.

 Washington Regional also has the option to purchase 25 additional acres at the Drake Farms.
 The site is owned by Fayetteville lawyer Neal Pendergraft and his family.